andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

 options.
 The options will be interpreted as "(types OR complete-partial-relations) AND tags".

+For the **smart_by_first_node_and_tags** strategy  you can set the option "-S tags=PATTERN,...", however, it works differently compare to **smart** strategy.
+In this strategy, the combination of "types" and "tags" options includes result of both matches, for example, of the matched relation has a type=multipolygon and a tag maritime=yes, and the query contains options
+like: "-S types=road_acess -S tags=maritime=yes" then normally the relation won't be processed, as it's type differs from declared options, but with smart_by_first_node_and_tags the relation will be processed.

 The **complete_ways_by_first_node_and_tags** and **smart_by_first_node_and_tags**
 strategies allow to define include_tags and exclude_tags.
 They are onl supported when using **config file**, and they should be defined on